 Early Origins of the Argente family

 The surname Argente was first found in Bedfordshire and Cambridgeshire in the south of England.
 "The descendants of this Norman chieftain, David de Argentine, became feudal barons of great personal distinction.
 Reginald de Argentine, who appears to have been fifth in descent from the companion in arms of the Conqueror, succeeded all his father Giles de Argentine's vast estates, including the manor of Great Wymondeley, in Cambridgeshire.
 Of the same ancestry was Reginald de Argentine, who, in the 21 Henry III being a knight templar, was standard bearer of the Christian army in a great battle against the Turks, near Antioch, wherein he was slain."

 Early History of the Argente family

 This web page shows only a small excerpt of our Argente research.
-Another 125 words (9 lines of text) covering the years 1507, 1625 and 1649 are included under the topic Early Argente History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early Argente History in all our PDF Extended History products and printed products wherever possible.

 Argente Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Argente are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Argente include Argent, Argentine, Argenton, Argente and others.

 Early Notables of the Argente family (pre 1700)

 Another 41 words (3 lines of text) are included under the topic Early Argente Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Argente family to the New World and Oceana
+Migration of the Argente family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Argente, or a variant listed above: William Argent, who settled in Charles Town [Charleston], South Carolina in 1672; Sarah Argent, who settled in Maryland in 1678; George Argent, who settled in North Carolina in 1736.